 Any equipment with no ID markings will be marked up as required with your own personal identification.

-To typically include 1 climbing harness, 2 climbing ropes, prussic loops, karabiners, wire core flip line.
+Typically includes 1 climbing harness, 2 climbing ropes, prussic loops, karabiners, wire core flip line.
 (Up to 20 items to take into consideration the 2 climbing systems required when climbing).

 To typically include lowering ropes, pulleys, capstans, webbings, shackles and connectors.

 Equipment will already be marked and listed as appropriate.
 However, please do not present items that have previously failed for re-inspection!

 The updated equipment record logs will be provided accordingly to indicate those items needing attention and the next inspection date.